Cloudzero/samwise/README.md

 ## Why SAMWise
 SAMWise was born out of the desire to create the same enjoyable developer experience provided by the [Serverless Framework](https://www.serverless.com) but while using AWS's [Serverless Application Model](https://aws.amazon.com/serverless/sam/) and native tooling as much as possible.

-This projects primary goal is to provide that same awesome developer experience without locking you into a third party tool, including this one.
-If you ever want to switch back to pure SAM/CloudFormation, SAMWise doesn't judge and will you support you there and back again and all the way to the end of the journey.
+SAMWise's primary goal is to provide that same awesome developer experience without locking you into a third party tool, including this one.
+If you ever want to switch back to pure SAM/CloudFormation, SAMWise doesn't judge and will you support you there and back again.

 ### So, what was missing from the AWS CLI and SAM CLI?
 One of the greatest things about the Serverless Framework CLI (or `sls`) is its ease of use and flexibility.